Anaxibias/Aoide/README.md

-# Aoide - Spotify API Client
+# Audio Visualizer - Spotify API Client

 A Python application for interacting with the Spotify Web API and Track Analysis API via RapidAPI (https://rapidapi.com/soundnet-soundnet-default/api/track-analysis).
-Aoide provides a command-line interface for importing playlists and analyzing tracks.
+Audio Visualizer provides a command-line interface for importing playlists and analyzing tracks.

 ## Setup